MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_file_stat_lx_information.md

 Specifies the Group id of the file.

 ### -field LxMode
-Specifies the Linux file type and and file system permissions.
+Specifies the Linux file type and file system permissions.
 These values are defined in sys/stat.h in the Windows SDK.

 - S_IFLNK
 - S_IFSOCK